JaywonKoo17/JaywonKoo17.github.io/_pages/about.md

 Hi!

 I am an MS student in Computer Science at Columbia University.
-My research interests lie in the areas of multimodal deep learning, speech recognition, computer vision, and natural language processing.
+My research interests lie in the areas of **multimodal deep learning, speech recognition, computer vision, and natural language processing**.
 I work on Multimodal problems in [Speech Lab](http://www.cs.columbia.edu/speech/lab.cgi), advised by Prof. [Julia Hirschberg](http://www.cs.columbia.edu/~julia/).

 I am broadly interested in making a deep learning model that interprets the world and outputs as humans do: in designing a multimodal AI system where it uses speech, natural language, and vision to understand the world.